anionic-components/anionic-components/src/components/anion-chat-bubble/readme.md

 # anion-chat-bubble

-Chat Bubble is a combinatino of an avatar and a message associated with the author of a message.
+Chat Bubble is a combination of an avatar and a message associated with the author of a message.

 <!-- Auto Generated Below -->